genesiscommunitysuccess/docs/docs/04_web/04_integrations/02_Angular/06_add_genesis_to_angular.md

 ### design-tokens.json

-Add the `design-tokens.json` to `src/styles`.
+Add the **design-tokens.json** to **src/styles**.

-The Genesis Framework allows you to customise the design sytem for rapid - colors, margins, widths, font-sizes etc. Here is an example but you can create your own one [here](https://animated-adventure-el1oyzm.pages.github.io/branch-builds/master/dsc/).
+The Genesis Framework allows you to customise the design sytem for rapid - colours, margins, widths, font-sizes etc. Here is an example, but you can create your own one [here](https://animated-adventure-el1oyzm.pages.github.io/branch-builds/master/dsc/).

 ```
 {